 - Increasing recovery of kidney function after treatment

-Researchers at Mayo Clinic are studying new diagnostic tools such as the multidetector CT scan and blood oxygen level dependent (BOLD) magnetic resonance (MR) imaging.
+Researchers at Mayo Clinic are studying new diagnostic tools such as the multidetector computerized tomography (CT) scan and blood oxygen level dependent (BOLD) magnetic resonance imaging (MRI).
 Mayo Clinic researchers developed these imaging tools, which use 3-D images to assess kidney function.
 BOLD MRI can show whether your kidney is getting sufficient oxygen and can recover after renal revascularization.

 See a list of publications from Mayo Clinic doctors on renal artery stenosis on PubMed, a service of the National Library of Medicine.